This is just general information, not legal advice. If you need legal advice, we urge you to find a lawyer who can help you.

 You might wonder if it’s workplace sexual harassment if it happens to everyone and is happening all the time

 There are lots of workplaces where sexual harassment is extremely common.
 Like in bars and restaurants, or very male environments like construction work, policing, or the military.
-There, the people getting harassed often see it as “just part of the job,” and sometimes they decide that must mean it’s not real sexual harassment.
+There, the people getting harassed often see it as “just part of the job,” and sometimes they decide that must mean it’s not really sexual harassment.

 But it is.
 There may not be much you can do about it.
 It may be completely “normal.”
 It may seem like nobody cares.
 But it’s still workplace sexual harassment.
 It shouldn’t be happening, and it’s prohibited under Canadian law.